plffy/AnandLLMSessions/Resume/December-2025/Interview_Questions_Preparation.md

 - How did you achieve accreditation?
 What was the process?
 - How do you handle PEPPOL message validation failures?

-### GST Re-architecture
+### GST Re-architecture (~200M+ invoices/month)
 - What was wrong with the original GST interaction services?
 - How did you achieve 70% throughput improvement?
 - How did you reduce errors from 10% to <0.1%?
+- How did you handle OOM errors at peak load?
-- What circuit breaker pattern did you implement?
-Why?
+- How did you eliminate slowness causing timeouts?
+- How did async flow segregation in different pods help?
+- What was your pod allocation strategy?
 - What retry strategies do you use?
 - How do you handle government API rate limits?